-This new globalized Digital Square will be reflected in Digital Square's three primary workstreams-Alignment and Co-investment, Global Goods Ecosystem, and Country Digital Transformation.
+This new globalized Digital Square will be reflected in Digital Square's three primary result areas -Alignment and Co-investment, Global Goods Ecosystem, and Country Digital Transformation.
 Our new strategy encompasses what success looks like for each result area, places where Digital Square provides a unique value add, activities Digital Square does not carry out directly and instead leverages partnerships or supports work of our partners to carry out, priorities of the initiative for 2023, and learning questions that will continue to shape these priorities.
-Collectively, these efforts will pivot our ecosystem towards responsive listening to communities and country governments as they define their own digital health needs.
+Though our successes are outlined by result areas, this strategy at its core aims to illustrate the importance of working together, both within Digital Square and in the ecosystem.
+Internally, Digital Square plans to build linkages across the organization to enable a feedback loop that supports country governments.
+Collectively, our efforts will pivot our ecosystem toward responsive listening to communities and country governments as they define their own digital health needs.

-Alignment and Co-investment
+Alignment and co-investment